Early Decision is an ideal option for students who know they want to attend Colgate and are ready to apply.

-To offer each applicant the opportunity to share additional information in their application, Colgate offers optional supplementary questions.
-Students can choose to respond to any or all of the essay prompts, which will be available in their Colgate applicant portal after their application has been received and processed by our office.
-Students who choose not to submit responses to supplemental questions will be at no disadvantage in the application review process.
+Applicants can choose to respond to any or all of the prompts, which will be available in their Colgate applicant portal after their application has been received.
+Applicants should submit responses to the optional supplemental prompts based on personal preference.
+Those who choose not to submit responses will be at no disadvantage in the application review process.

 Deadlines for applicants choosing to submit supplemental essay responses:

 Early Decision I: December 1